 - Babies tend to have growth spurts, and for some, it can be at the start of the second week and again between three and six weeks.

-- Bowel movements may be as frequent as one after every feed or even once a day or once in three days.
+- Bowel movements may be as frequent as one after every feed, or even once a day to once in three days (seen more in exclusively-breastfed babies).
 This will vary from baby to baby, and so long as your baby is keeping to his schedule, everything should be fine.

-- For a 1-month baby, food will be all liquids.
+- Till the baby is about 5 to 6 months old, food will be all liquids.
 Avoid giving babies solid foods until they are at least six months old.

 - Be sure to burp your baby every time you switch breasts.
 Babies who spit up a lot may have to be burped more often.

-For a 2-months baby, food choices are limited.
-This is also true when it comes to a 3-months baby.
 Food is ideally breast milk or formula for infants up to six months.
-If for some reason, you need to start solids early, you can come up with a 4-month baby food schedule in consultation with your doctor.
+If, for some reason, you need to start solids early, you can come up with a 4-month baby food schedule in consultation with your doctor.

 Since babies have small tummies, they need to be fed frequently to meet their growth and developmental milestones.
-Since babies survive solely on milk, either breast milk or formula, for the first four months of their life, it is important to ensure that these are nutritional.
-Breastfeeding mothers need to eat a healthy diet as this is what gets passed on to the baby.
-When picking a formula, choose a reputed brand which is adequately fortified.
+Since babies survive solely on milk – either breast milk or formula – for the first four months of their life, it is important to ensure that these are nutritious.
+Breastfeeding mothers need to eat a healthy diet, as this is what gets passed on to the baby.
+When picking formula, choose a reputed brand which is adequately fortified.

 Disclaimer: This information is just a guide and not a substitute for medical advice from a qualified professional.